wso2/docs-is/en/docs/deploy/get-started/install.md

 <p>
 <ul>
 <li>WSO2 Identity Server is shipped with a default embedded Apache DS that is suitable for development purposes.
 WSO2 does not recommend using Apache DS in a production environment due to scalability issues that exist with Apache DS.</li>
-<li>WSO2 does not recommend using the H2 database as a user store in production environments.
+<li>WSO2 does not recommend using the H2 database as a userstore in production environments.
 However, you can use the H2 database for development purposes if necessary.</li>
 </ul>
 </p>
 </div>